 - Booktalk Favorites: Fourth Grade

 - Diversity & Diverse Characters

 - Format: Graphic Novel

-I am in charge of reviewing five areas of Westerville Library’s youth collection, including graphic novels, juvenile chapter books (authors F-O), and three non-fiction sections.
-I regularly review each of these areas for books in poor condition, and more thoroughly review every book in each section once a year.
+At Westerville Public Library, I was in charge of reviewing six rotating areas of Westerville Library’s youth collection.
+Some of these sections have included kids graphic novels, kids chapter books, first chapter books, holiday books, and various non-fiction sections.
+I regularly reviewed each of these areas for books in poor condition and more thoroughly review every book in each section once a year.
 Books are pulled from the collection due to poor circulation, poor condition, outdated content, or inaccurate information.

-While I do not make all of the purchase decisions for these sections, I will recommend new books and replacement books to the youth collection development librarian.
+While I did not make final purchase decisions, I sent new book and replacement book recommendations to the youth collection development librarian regularly.

 I refilled our physical youth book displays daily and created display themes monthly.
 I also created virtual displays for our social media channels using Genial.ly.

 In addition to collection promotion through displays, I also promoted the collection and perform readers’ advisory services through bookmarks and posters as well as via book lists through our summer reading software, READSquared.